pass-culture/pass-culture-app-native/src/libs/subcategories/migration.md

 ```

 2. Do not fetch category from algolia/app search
-3. Use Search group names for search and filters
+3. Use Search group names for search, filters and favorites.

 ```typescript
 // 12 categories